cbornet/generator-jhipster-swagger-cli/README.md

 This module generates client code in your JHipster app from a swagger definition.
 It generates back-end [Spring-Cloud FeignClients](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) clients.

+Notes :
-Note that the generated FeignClient can be used in both Monolithic and Micro-service applications.
+* the generated FeignClient can be used in both Monolithic and Micro-service applications.
+* this module works for JHipster v5+ apps.
+For older JHipster version, use version 2.x of this module (branch [v2.x-JHipster2-3-4](https://github.com/cbornet/generator-jhipster-swagger-cli/tree/v2.x-JHipster2-3-4))

 # Prerequisites